samurmaykrr/termux.sh/README.md

 # How to run Linux in android using termux
 - okay so termux can run many linux codes but not all...so for this we can run the bash scripts given below you can follow these or download this [app](https://play.google.com/store/apps/details?id=studio.com.techriz.andronix) here is the [github page](https://github.com/AndronixApp/AndronixOrigin) then choose the selected or wanted distro to use...you can select quite a few distros so enjoy..
+**I have already given another app for linux distros but this one is much more stable and upto date** *you can use either tho*

 # To be continued